 Note to permanent/long-term tenants: When you renew your registration (or documentation) and insurance, it is your responsibility to make sure we have a current copy each year on file here in the office.
-The best way to do that is bring in your renewal (when you receive it) and we can make a copy.
-It also helps us to make sure we always have current owner information.
+Some insurance agencies will send your policy automatically, but it is still your responsibility to ensure that we receive it.
+This also helps us to make sure we always have current owner information.
 If you are thinking of transferring ownership of your boat, you must notify us, as you are still responsible for the slip until your lease is over.

 SAMPLE DMV BOAT REGISTRATION – not the title